RobinHerbots/Inputmask/README.md

 #### onBeforePaste

-Executes before masking the pasted value to allow preprocessing of the pasted value.
+This callback allows for preprocessing the pasted value before actually handling the value for masking.
+This can be usefull for stripping away some characters before processing.

 Function arguments: pastedValue, opts
 Function return: processedValue